khurramjaved96/Recursive-CNNs/README.md

 ## Evaluating Performance

 You can evaluate the performance of the code using evaluate.py file.
-For evaluation, For now, you will have to hardcode the model state dictionary oath in the evaluate.py script.
+For evaluation, For now, you will have to hardcode the model state dictionary in the evaluate.py script.
 Also make sure that the correct version of the model is loaded by changing model type in evaluation/corner_extractor.py and evaluation/corner_refiner.py.
 I'll shift to a better, parameter based approach soon.

 Email : kjaved@ualberta.ca in-case of any queries.